Allyship 101

 By guest blogger Annissa La Touche

-Allyship is an important place to start when we talk about compassionate cultures.
-It requires a sympathy that admits: I may not be able to put myself in your position, but I will do everything I can to make your pain lesser.
-It’s raw compassion.
-I am incredibly grateful to have friends who have shown up without prompt.
-Those who fight to stop the arrows shooting towards me before they even get to sting.
+Allyship is a foundational element of compassionate cultures.
+It requires a type of empathy that acknowledges: I may not fully understand your experience, but I will do everything I can to reduce your pain.
+This reflects raw compassion.
+I am grateful for friends who have shown up without prompt—those who intercept the metaphorical arrows before they even reach me.

-The beauty of acts of allyship is that they are unifying and often mutually beneficial in that it creates a better, fairer, environment for everybody.
-Though, it is important to remember that marginalised minorities do not owe their allies anything in return for their decision to help towards a person or group outside of their own identity in the fight for fairness.
-This is where new words enter our vocabulary: the co-signer or the co-conspirator.
+The beauty of allyship is that it is unifying and mutually beneficial, creating environments that are fairer for everyone.
+However, it is important to remember that marginalised individuals do not owe their allies anything for choosing to act.
+Here, new terms enter the conversation: the co-signer or the co-conspirator.

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).